 And the breakfasts!
 Ooh lala.
 They were the best that we had in Ireland and probably in years.
 Unfortunately, I was too busy eating to take photos of the scrumptious spread, including the brown bread.
 But I did snap one of my omelet one morning, just before I demolished it.

 Breakfast was in a comfortably crowded room.
 B&B guests expect to meet others at the communal meal, but one never knows whether encounters will be more than “please pass the butter.”
 In this case, we enjoyed a warm welcome from Daragh and lively conversation with other guests – the kind of B&B breakfast atmosphere you read about in guide books, but do not experience all that often.

-Not only did Catherine give me the recipe for her Guinness Irish brown bread and allow me to blog about it, she explained how she makes it.
+Not only did the chef give me the recipe for her Guinness Irish brown bread and allow me to blog about it, she explained how she makes it.
 When I got confused as to what an ingredient is, she stopped writing and grabbed it off the shelf.
 Black treacle for instance.
 Once I looked inside the tin and smelled the treacle, I realized it is like molasses.

 I kept the scrap of paper she wrote on through the rest of our travels, with her references only to metric amounts of ingredients and Irish names for ingredients, such as “oat porridge” and “bread soda.”
 (Frankly, keeping track of that piece of paper required more focus than I could have imagined.
 As I lost t-shirts and toiletries in the chaos of my suitcase and purse, I always checked to make sure I had the recipe.)
 Then when I came home, I translated the measurements and “translated” the ingredients to American terms.

 Authentic Guinness Irish Brown Bread